 The POINT intercity bus service runs 365 days a year and is great for commuting, sightseeing, getting to medical appointments, connecting to other public transportation services, and more.
 It’s Oregon’s affordable, convenient, and environmentally friendly alternative to long-distance driving!

 Our five routes provide intercity bus service in areas of Oregon that would otherwise have limited travel options.
 The routes connect urban and rural communities, and help people get to and from major transportation hubs around the state–like Union Station in Portland and Hawthorne Station in Bend.

-The POINT service is managed and funded by the Oregon Department of Transportation (ODOT) and is operated by private transit companies under contract with ODOT.
+The POINT service is managed and funded by the Oregon Department of Transportation (ODOT).
+Routes are operated by private transit companies under contract with ODOT.

 ODOT’s Title VI Statement:

 No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

 For additional information regarding Civil Rights, including the Americans with Disabilities Act (ADA), contact ODOT at 503-986-3169 or visit ODOT’s Office of Civil Rights website here.